TNamdarian/saranamdarian/README.md

 # Existing Features
 * Header Logo – Exists on every page aiming to promote brand awareness.
 Clicking on the logo will return the users to the Home page as they expect.
-* Header Navigation Bar – Exists on every page to allow users to navigate the website and move from one page to another for acces to more information.
+* Header Navigation Bar – Exists on every page to allow users to navigate the website and move from one page to another for access to more information.
 * [Home Page](https://tnamdarian.github.io/saranamdarian/) – Is a short introduction of the designer using visuals, a short biography of the designer and her ethos.
 * Designer Photo – Exists on the Home page accompanied by a short biography of the designer.
 * [Work Page](https://tnamdarian.github.io/saranamdarian/work.html) – It showcases the designers works and allows the visitors to view the thumbnail images of the designer’s works.
 Each image is clickable and can be viewed in a new page.